lumina-gov/laws/in_force/protected/rights_and_duties.md

 9. Every minor has the right to a loving family that supports their basic rights and their identity.
 Parents are required to obtain licenses proving their capacity to meet these requirements.

 ## Division 3: Duties
+Every citizen in Lumina has the duty to:
 1. Respect the lawful decisions of the people voiced through the direct democratic system
 3. Respect all rights
 4. Protest or overthrow the government, any government official, or any government organisation should it reject a decision of the people